slkzgm/och-indexer/README.md

 - `sourceRemixedWeaponIds`: Array of weapon IDs consumed in remix
 - `sourceRemixRarity`: Target rarity for remix operation
 - `sourceRemixType`: Type of remix (NORMAL, LEGENDARY)
+- `equippedHeroId`: ID of hero that has this weapon equipped (null if not equipped)

 ### WeaponRequest
 Tracks asynchronous weapon generation requests.